-2.2.8 Additional Guidance - An hour of continuing education is defined as 50 minutes and fractions of an hour may be counted.
+2.2.7 Additional Guidance - An hour of continuing education is defined as 50 minutes and fractions of an hour may be counted.
 Hours of continuing education in excess of the annual requirement, including hours of organized activities, may be carried forward one year.
-Hours spent on general business courses and educational materials are limited to 3 hours per year.

-2.3 Actuaries Issuing Statements of Actuarial Opinion in More than One Area of Actuarial Practice
+2.3 Actuaries Issuing Statements of Actuarial Opinion in More Than One Area of Actuarial Practice

-- 2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned in More than One Area of Actuarial Practice - Some Statements of Actuarial Opinion may require the exercise of skills that can be learned in more than one area of actuarial practice; for example, the principles involved in calculating annuity reserves could be learned in either the life or pension areas.
-An actuary who issues such Statements of Actuarial Opinion is deemed to meet the General Qualification Standard if the actuary meets the basic education and experience requirements and continuing education requirements in any one of the areas of actuarial practice relevant to the Statement of Actuarial Opinion. - 2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More Areas of Actuarial Practice Some Statements of Actuarial Opinion may blend significant elements of two or more areas of actuarial practice (for example, reserving for continuing care retirement communities, which involves significant elements of both health and life practice).
+- 2.3.1 Statements of Actuarial Opinion Involving Skills That Can Be Learned in More Than One Area of Actuarial Practice Some Statements of Actuarial Opinion may require the exercise of skills that can be learned in more than one area of actuarial practice; for example, the principles involved in calculating annuity reserves could be learned in either the life or pension areas.
+An actuary who issues such Statements of Actuarial Opinion is deemed to meet the General Qualification Standard if the actuary meets the basic education and experience requirements and continuing education requirements in any one of the areas of actuarial practice relevant to the Statement of Actuarial Opinion. - 2.3.2 Statements of Actuarial Opinion That Blend Elements of Two or More Areas of Actuarial Practice Some Statements of Actuarial Opinion may blend significant elements of two or more areas of actuarial practice (for example, reserving for continuing care retirement communities, which involves significant elements of both health and life practice).
 An actuary who issues such Statements of Actuarial Opinion is deemed to meet the General Qualification Standard if the actuary meets the basic education and experience requirement in any one area.
 In meeting the continuing education requirement, an actuary should include material in all areas of actuarial practice relevant to the Statement of Actuarial Opinion.
-An actuary may find it prudent to work with an actuary with complementary experience and education (see Section 2.4 below) or to obtain additional experience and/or continuing education relevant to the Statement of Actuarial Opinion.
+An actuary may find it prudent to work with an actuary with complementary experience and education (see section 2.4 below) or to obtain additional experience and/or continuing education relevant to the Statement of Actuarial Opinion.